time0ut07/time0ut07.github.io/docs/getting_started/installation.md

 # Installing OS
 ---
-I recommand using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) in install an OS onto your SD Card.
+I recommend using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) in install an OS onto your SD Card.
 You will need another computer together with an SD card reader to install the image.
 It is advised to [reformat](https://www.sdcard.org/downloads/formatter/) your SD card if it was used before.

 ## Raspberry Pi Imager